-I have been listening and watching for a while on multiple community websites.
+I have been listening for a while on multiple community websites.
 Some connect women entrepreneurs, some connect social media like-minded folks and others are private groups, but they all seem to have the same thing going on.

-When did the norm become, “I’ll just put it up there and let them all decide which they like best, or better yet, I’ll let them write it for me or help me design it, or let them decide what the name of my company should be.”
+When did the norm become, “I’ll just put it up there and let them decide which they like best, or better yet, I’ll let them write it for me or help me design it, or let them decide what the name of my company should be.”

-Seems like everybody is signing up for other entrepreneur’s workshops and each time they are doing their homework, they start questioning themselves and start changing things.
-Change is good, we do want to learn and grow, but change because everybody else is doing something, isn’t.
-Each business is unique and has unique goals and dreams and are not the same as others, so the approach has to be right for each business.
+Seems like everybody is signing up for another entrepreneur’s workshop and each time they are doing their homework, they start questioning themselves and start changing things.
+Change is good.
+We do want to learn and grow, but change because everybody else is doing something, isn’t.
+Each business is unique and has unique goals and dreams that are not the same as anothers, so the approach has to be right for each business.

-Asking questions and advice is good, feedback is good, but too many cooks in the kitchen spoils the broth!
+Asking questions and advice is good.
+Feedback is good!
+But too many cooks in the kitchen spoils the broth!

 Remember, you’re out there to brand your own unique business, if you do it like everyone else, you won’t succeed.

 - Brand Interview: Audrey Pellicano, Health Counselor to Widowed Women

 - Brand Interview: Dylan Glanzer, Parties by Dylan & Company